Coast Guard hoists man from damaged boat off North Carolina

 MOREHEAD CITY, N.C.
 (AP) — The U.S. Coast Guard says that a helicopter crew hoisted a man to safety from a disabled sailing vessel off North Carolina.

-A Coast Guard news release said the rescue happened Thursday afternoon approximately 170 miles (274 km) east of the Pamlico Sound.
+A Coast Guard news release said the rescue happened Thursday afternoon approximately 170 miles (274 kilomters) east of the Pamlico Sound.

 A Coast Guard command center was notified by an electronic beacon aboard the man’s ship, and a family member confirmed that he had recently set sail to the Bahamas.